Did you know there are life insurance products that insure two people under one policy?

 What is Joint Life Insurance?

 Joint life insurance covers two people, but pays out only once.
-Like an individual life insurance plan, it provides financial support to your family after you or your spouse dies.
+Like an individual life insurance plan, joint life insurance provides financial support to your family after you or your spouse dies.
 Generally, married couples buy a joint policy, but you do not have to be legally married to be able to access joint life insurance.
-Domestic partners can also take out a joint life plan, and so can business partners.
+Domestic partners can also take out a joint life insurance plan, and so can business partners.
 In fact, if two individuals have insurable interest, such as shared assets, they are eligible for joint life insurance.

-Most joint policies are permanent life insurance.
+Most joint life insurance policies are permanent life insurance.
 A permanent plan provides life insurance cover for your entire life and includes an investment component — called cash value — that earns interest.
 Some insurers also offer joint term life insurance, but it is not so common.
 Term life insurance, in contrast, lasts for a specific duration, has no cash value, and pays out only if you or your spouse die during that period.

 Joint life insurance policies are either joint first-to-die or joint last-to-die.